-net CORCs
+net CORCs estimated

 The Poverty Flats Fire tore through this 3,200 acre, mother-daughter-run ranch.
 Land rich in family, wildlife, and cultural history.